 A little elephant out in Masai Mara, Kenya – her family was not far away

-What can you do to Protect the Elephants and other wildlife
+What can you do to protect the Elephants and other wildlife?

 We often think, our pockets are not deep enough or our reach is not wide enough and hesitate to give our voices to causes that matter to us.
-In reality though every little bit helps, it brings awareness and help educate about these issues.
-We have swam with dolphins and been to see sharks in tanks before – we didn’t know any better.
+In reality, though every little bit helps, it brings awareness and helps educate about these issues.
+We have swum with dolphins and been to see sharks in tanks before – we didn’t know any better.
 Now that we do, we will do our research first before we visit any places that profit off of Animal tourism.
 Animal tourism is big in Asian countries – from posing with Tigers that have been tranquilized to riding elephants and bathing with them, are all sought after by tourists.
-People don’t understand that to train that elephant(s) to bend down on his knees so you can climb and ride involves what is called elephant crushing – systematic breaking of the elephant’s mind, body and spirit.
+People don’t understand that to train that elephant(s) to bend down on his knees so you can climb and ride involves what is called elephant crushing – the systematic breaking of the elephant’s mind, body and spirit.
 Starved and deprived of sleep, sometimes they are beaten with bullhooks or nail-studded sticks till they learn to obey orders.
 Anytime there is a human with a stick around an elephant playing tricks or interacting you have to question how ethical it is.
 Why can’t we be happy observing them in nature, seeing them in their natural habitat – they would rather interact with their kind than play tricks for humans.
 Here is 5 simple things we can all do protect elephants and other wildlife

 Do not ride elephants, pose with a drugged and captive animal or swim with captive dolphins.